Young Nationals (Australia): Criticism and Controversy

 Whilst serving as NSW Young Nationals chairman, Jessica Price-Purnell and two other NSW Young Nationals staffers reportedly embarked on an 'emotional' rampage inflicting substantial damage on the party's Orange campaign office during the 2016 Orange state by-election, which included a hole being punctured in the wall, with party state director Nathan Quigley expressing concern for the mental health of the three women, all of whom admitted responsibility for the vandalism and paid compensation for the damage.

 In 2018, it was revealed that the NSW Young Nationals had been infiltrated by a number of neo-Nazis and other far-right extremists.
 Senior Party figures, including Federal Leader Michael McCormack denounced these attempts, stating that "The Nationals will not tolerate extremism or the politics of hate.
 People found to engage with such radicalism are not welcome in our party".
 The leader of the NSW Nationals, John Barilaro, also denounced racism and fascism within the party.

 As a result of these revelations, the NSW National Party terminated the memberships of 19 members.
-The expelled members were found to have held links to a number of far-right organisation including the New Guard (not to be confused with the 1930s New Guard), the Lads Society, Antipodean Resistance, Squadron 88, and the Dingoes.
+The expelled members were found to have held links to a number of far-right organisations including the New Guard (not to be confused with the New Guard of the 1930s), the Lads Society, Antipodean Resistance, Squadron 88, and the Dingoes.